jc-roth/pcb_kicad_template/README.md

 ![Board Image](meta/board_img.jpg)

+## Installing
+Download the repo and drag it into your KiCAD template folder (this is set by the `KICAD_USER_TEMPLATE_DIR` environment variable).
+When selecting `File > New Project from Template` this template should appear as an option.

 ## Features

 - 100mm eurocard format, fits inside [Hammond 1457 series enclosures](https://www.hammfg.com/electronics/small-case/extruded/1457-emi).Alternatively place inside a [Schroff 24563131 Eurocard subrack](https://www.digikey.com/en/products/detail/schroff/24563131/4209922) or similar.